High-Functioning Anxiety:When Doing Everything Well Isn’t Enough

 What It Feels Like from the Inside

-Beneath the competence, there is a system running constantly.
+Beneath the competence, there is a mind that rarely switches off.

-For many people with high-functioning anxiety, the internal experience sounds something like this:
+For many people with high-functioning anxiety, the internal dialogue sounds something like this:

 If I prepare for everything, nothing will go wrong.